dannymckinney88/Pokedex/readme.md

 2. Make sure your Postgres server is running (check for the elephant).
 3. Run `sequelize init` to initialize Sequelize.
 4. Update your newly created `config/config.json` file as we did in class.
 This means changing the credentials, updating the SQL flavor, and changing the database name to `pokedex`.
-5. Run `sequelize db:create` to create your database inside of Postgres
+5. Run `createdb pokedex` to create your database inside of Postgres

 #### Part 2: Create your Pokemon Model and Table